Xeavin/The-Insurgents-Graveyard/README.md

 ### Fixed MP Regeneration
 Multiplies the number of steps necessary to gain 1 MP by the speed mode multiplier.
 So it is no longer possible to exploit the speed-mode by running around in circles to regain a lot of MP.

-### Forced Fighting Stance
-Forces all party members into a fighting stance if they enter a location that is not a town.

 ### Forced Keyboard Button Prompts
 Forces the game to always use keyboard button prompts, as long as no controller is used.